wnarifin/wnarifin.github.io/README.md

-wnarifin.github.io will host codes related to R.
+wnarifin.github.io will host statistical analysis in R, simplified.